 (5) Explore all of your options

-If you’re a veteran interested in learning more, give me a call—it’s what I’m here for.
+If you’re a veteran interested in learning more, Signup for a Code Fellows Virtual Information Session—it’s what we are here for.

 Whether you’re already experienced in tech or you’re looking to shift your career (or life) path, we believe in you—and you can use the GI Bill® or the VET TEC program to help fund your classes.
 Check out our coding course map to see where you can take that first step.